ecoknows/ecoknows/README.md

 - 🏫 I’m currently a student of ...
 TUP Manila
 - 💻 I'm a freelance developer.
 - 🌱 I’m currently learning ...
-Flutter, Angular, React Framework, DJango, JS, C#, Godot and C++
+Codeigniter, Flutter, Angular, React Framework, DJango, JS, PHP, C#, Godot and C++
 - 👯 I’m looking to collaborate on ... some of my repo <3
 - 🤔 I’m looking for help with ... software engineering <3
 - 💬 Ask me about ... animes